osu-uwrt/2021_ML_Workshop/README.md

    ```sh
    python -m pip install -r requirements.txt
    ```
+   - If the installation fails, try it on a version of Python below 3.7.
+A windows installer for Python 3.6.8 can be found [here](https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe).
+You may need to add it to your PATH environment variable and remove any other Python versions in there such that running `python -v` displays 3.6.8.
 4. Open the file `ml-workshop.ipynb` and you should be good to go!

 ### API Key

 If the weather data download is not working, the API key may have expired.
 To generate a new one visit [https://worldweatheronline.com](https://www.worldweatheronline.com/developer/signup.aspx) and place it in `ml-workshop.ipynb`

 <!-- USAGE EXAMPLES -->

 ## Usage

 Open up `ml-workshop.ipynb` and follow along with each of the sections.

 <!-- CONTACT -->

 ## Contact

 Email: [osu.uwrt@gmail.com](mailto://osu.uwrt@gmail.com)